zelinjiang/MongoDB-with-Python/README.md

 Hey there, welcome!

-This is an introduction of how to comnnect MongoDB, create databases, create collections, query and update MongoDB with Python.
+This is a series that integrates your knowledge in Web-scraping, RegEx, API and MongoDB (comnnect MongoDB, create databases, create collections, query and update MongoDB, and set Index to speed up your query with Python).

-This tutorial consists of 4 files:
+It consists of 4 files:
 - 0 - samples_pokemon.zip
 - 1 - Connecting MongoDB Server and Do Simple Queries.py
 - 2 - Comprehensive Project - Scrape(BeautifulSoup), Store, and Query the Yelp Top 40 Donut Shops in San Francisco.py